 Wrapping Up

-Now that you've seen how simple and fun it is to create your watercolor postcards, why not try making some yourself?
+Now that the viewer has seen how simple and fun it is to create watercolor postcards, why not try making some?